mateusgondim/lux/README.md

 # The Lux Renderer #

-lux is a global Illumination renderer, that uses Monte Carlo path tracing to generate physically based images.
+lux is a global Illumination renderer that uses Monte Carlo path tracing to generate physically based images.

 ## Motivation ##